Concurrent Alcohol and Hydrocodone Abuse

 The Need for Supervised Detox

 Withdrawing from alcohol or hydrocodone alone can be a very uncomfortable experience.
-When combined, withdrawal can be dangerous and deadly due to the severe withdrawal syndrome associated with alcohol.
+When the two are combined, withdrawal can be dangerous and deadly due to the severe withdrawal syndrome associated with alcohol.
 Withdrawing from combined use can lead to:

 - Body pain.